 - Supervision Skills

-Many of these can be combined or tailored to create something unique to the needs of your organisation.
+All courses can be combined and/or tailored to create something unique to the needs of your organisation.

 We can also deliver any of the City & Guilds accredited courses in-house or at a local venue, either for accreditation or as continuing professional development.
 Distance learning options are also available.